 PANDAS was an incredibly scary diagnosis when we first received it…and dealing with it had been no walk in the park, I’ll admit.
 We were lucky to catch it early, however, and have been luckier still for the support and care of doctors, family, friends and sometimes even strangers over the years.
 When Spencer’s symptoms originally began, I thought I had lost my sweet boy forever to whatever was going on in his brain.
 After diagnosis, the literature I read about PANDAS was equally devoid of hope.
 8 years later, I’m happy to say that my son lives an amazingly charmed life WITH PANDAS…and we have an incredible amount of hope and excitement about his future.”

 This story was submitted to Love What Matters by Shannon Navin of Columbus, Ohio.
-You can follow her journey on Instagram and her blog.
+You can follow her journey on Instagram.
 Have you or your family overcome a medical mystery?
 We’d love to hear from you.
 Submit your story here, and subscribe to our best stories in our free newsletter here.

 Read about another child’s struggle with PANDAS: